Going Global: Resources for Entrepreneurs and Small Businesses

 A Basic Guide to Exporting: Whether your firm is new to exporting or in need of a refresher on the latest ideas and techniques, this comprehensive guide, now completely revised and updated, provides the nuts-and-bolts information you will need to meet the challenges of today’s global economy.
 There is a charge for the guide.
 For more information, please click here.

-Videos on Export Basics — View a NAFTA Certificate of Origin Prepared: Need to know how to complete a NAFTA Certificate of Origin, or comply with customs regulations for outbound shipments?
-These are short videos that provide step-by-step instructions.
+Videos on Export Basics: Need to know how to complete a NAFTA Certificate of Origin, or comply with customs regulations for outbound shipments?
+These “how to” videos are among many others that provide step-by-step instructions.
 Save yourself time, money, and headaches by learning how to get your goods to the buyer.
 Click here to view videos, and list of video options.

 Other ITA Resources: